sleuthkit/autopsy/building_on_Linux.md

-#Building Autopsy from source on Debian based Linux.
+# Building Autopsy from source on Debian based Linux.

-##Install Oracle Java and set JAVA_HOME.
+## Install Oracle Java and set JAVA_HOME.
--- Use the instructions here: https://medium.com/coderscorner/installing-oracle-java-8-in-ubuntu-16-10-845507b13343
+- Use the instructions here: https://medium.com/coderscorner/installing-oracle-java-8-in-ubuntu-16-10-845507b13343
           NOTE: You may need to log out and login again to make JAVA_HOME environment variable visible to netbeans.

-##Building sleuthkit from source.
+## Building sleuthkit from source.

 -Install all necessary packages to build sleuthkit
 '''